Creativity and Innovation Keynotes

-Creativity and Innovation Keynotes are usually delivered to large audiences at large venues.
-Because of audience size they tend not to be interactive.
-Seminars can be delivered to audiences of differing sizes but offer a certain degree of interactivity.
+Derek delivers Creativity and Innovation keynotes at larger venues.
+Because of audience size, they tend not to be interactive.
+He delivers Seminars and Workshops to audiences of differing sizes.
+These offer a greater degree of interactivity.
 Many of the topics delivered are suitable for both formats, they simply require tailoring to the needs of the target audience.
-This can easily be achieved through dialogue at the time of booking.
+You can specify exactly what you need at the time of booking.

 Zen And The Art of Business Creativity is described as a Seminar but it works well in a small conference environment up to a maximum audience size of 250.
 Download a guide to Derek’s Creativity and Innovation Keynotes and Seminars by clicking on the link.

-This was originally written as a manifesto for the Change This organisation.
+Derek originally wrote this as a manifesto for the Change This organisation.
 We have Slow Food, Slow Education and many other Slow movements.
-Slow Innovation uses Slow Food as a metaphor to explore how Innovation can be made sustainable and more manageable whilst avoiding expensive knee-jerk reactions and journeys down blind alleys in our quest to ensure future success.
+Derek uses Slow Food as a metaphor to explore how Innovation can be made sustainable and manageable.
+He describes how you can avoid expensive knee-jerk reactions and journeys down blind alleys in your quest for future success.

 Understanding The Innovation Equation

-The Innovation Equation is a pseudo equation and a model that can be used to help explain the concept of Innovation.
-More importantly it also provides a method for actively measuring the Innovation capability of organisations so that we can measure progress and compare performance in different industry sectors.
-Derek looks at the role of Creativity and Knowledge as well as the other hygiene factors that are necessary for success.
+Derek created the Innovation Equation as a model which he uses to explain the concept of Innovation.
+Furthermore, he shows how it provides a method for actively measuring the Innovation capability of organisations.
+Thus we can measure progress and compare performance in different industry sectors.
+Derek looks at the role of Creativity and Knowledge as well as the other factors that are necessary for success.

-This keynote describes in detail how this is achieved and there is usually a look at the performance of companies that have been in the news.
-It also reveals the shocking truth about the ideal structure of a truly innovative organisation.
+This keynote describes in detail how this is achieved.
+Derek usually takes a look at the performance of companies that have been in the news.
+He also reveals the shocking truth about the ideal structure of a truly innovative organisation.